SkillbookTry free skill

 See what a Pro skill actually produces.

 Start with the flagship target account workflow: a complete BD research sprint that turns a company list into ranked accounts, fit logic, owner hypotheses, next moves, and outreach angles.
-Batch 002 adds research, diligence, compliance prep, vendor evaluation, and evidence-based decision support.
-Founding Pro includes 259 complete Pro workflows in the delivery library, public catalog previews before purchase, and future Pro batches included for founding customers.
+Batch 003 adds public-market and financial-analysis workflows for earnings, filings, valuation sanity checks, stock theses, ETFs, and revenue quality.
+Founding Pro includes 286 complete Pro workflows in the delivery library, public catalog previews before purchase, and future Pro batches included for founding customers.

 Flagship samplePro